 Every year as summer ends and school begins, kids go back to school to greet their friends and tell stories of their summer vacations.
 Along with this passing of information, it’s important to remember that kids often pass along germs as well, and right now is a highly susceptible time for kids to be reintroduced to germs and become sick.

-“Don’t sit so close to the TV.
+How Does Blue Light Effect Your Eyes “Don’t sit so close to the TV.
 You’ll go blind.”
 How much truth is there to that?
-We went from believing the statement when we were children, to deciding it’s complete nonsense, to going back to the possibility that it makes sense …. sort of.
-A television screen, computer screen, or phone most likely won’t “make you go blind,” but
+We went from believing the statement when we were children, to decide it’s complete nonsense, to going back to the possibility that it makes sense …. sort of.
+A television screen, computer screen, or phone most

+Are You Wearing Old Contact Lenses?
 If you are one of the approximately 37 million Americans who wear contact lenses, you may wonder what happens if your contacts get old.
 Perhaps you are using contacts you got several years ago.
 Or you are trying to save money by wearing your two-week lenses over a more extended period.
-It may seem like a good idea, but wearing
+It may seem

 If you wear eyeglasses or contact lenses for farsightedness and then remove them, can you see?
 We know you can’t see long distances, but can you read a book?
 Can you play a game on your phone?
 See the time on your watch?
 Technically, it should be “close enough” for you to see, but you notice something strange happening that

 Dry Eye Causes Dry eyes are the result of a lack of adequate tears or excessive evaporation of tears.
 Your tears are made up of water, fatty oils, and mucus that keep the surface of the eye moist and clear and help prevent painful eyes and eye infections.
 Dry eyes can be caused by a number of factors, including: Aging.